tasoskakour/react-use-oauth2/README.md

 If you want to re-trigger the authorization flow just call `getAuth()` function again.

+**Note**: In case localStorage is throwing an error (e.g user has disabled it) then you can use the `isPersistent` property which - for this case -will be false.
+Useful if you want to notify the user that the data is only stored in-memory.

 ## API

 - `function useOAuth2(options): {data, loading, error, getAuth}`